jfbouzereau/UNBLOCK/README.md

 # UNBLOCK

-This node program solves `unblock me` types of puzzle :
+This javascript program solves `unblock me` types of puzzle :

 ![screenshot](601.png) ![screenshot](1f.png)

 It does not try to optimize the search, and uses brute force algorithm with backtracking.

-## PREPARATION
+## IN NODE.JS

 The game must be described in a json file.
 Example `601.json` :
 ```